cds-hooks/docs/docs/hooks/medication-refill.md

 ## Workflow

 The `medication-refill` hook fires when a medication refill is requested for an existing prescription of a specific medication.
 A refill request may be made as part of an encounter or out-of-band through a pharmacy.
+Since a prescription refill is requested outside of the prescriber's workflow (by the patient or pharmacy), there often is not a user in context.
 There may not be either an encounter or user in context when the refill request is received.
 A CDS service may use this hook to deliver medication refill protocol guidance to a clinician.

 This hook does not fire for an initial prescription (see order-sign).